KQM-git/TCL/docs/evidence/characters/geo/zhongli.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_839089619743539230_840068304864280586_transcript-4pc-tom-zhongli-interaction.html)

 **Finding:**
-4pc ToM passive can be triggered by other geo constructs when it is in range of zhongli's pillar
+4pc ToM passive can be triggered by other Geo Constructs when it is in range of zhongli's pillar

 **Evidence:**